CRE Workforce Dynamics & Hiring in 2022

 Forbes J Rutherford, Rutherford International, 2021

-Navigating life/safety protocols has been a challenge worthy of Soloman.
-Pro or con, the longtail impact will lead to workers losing confidence in government labour regulations and collective agreements to protect their future employment interests.
-This socially sobering realization by the workforce will be evident in future collective bargaining agreements with organized workers.
-Employment lawyers should plan on being very active in 2022/23 amending employment contracts with pre-determined severance clauses for all full-time hires.
+Navigating life/safety protocols has been a challenge worthy of Solomon.
+Pro or con, the long-tail impact will lead workers to lose confidence in government labour regulations and collective agreements that protect their future employment interests.
+This sobering social realization among the workforce will be evident in future collective bargaining agreements with organized workers.
+Employment lawyers should plan to be very active in 2022/23, amending employment contracts to include predetermined severance clauses for all full-time hires.

 “COVID19 Has Changed the Rules of Engagement”